 This is why the League gave the parents of players competing in its Under-16 South American Tournament last month the chance to hear from their counterparts who have been through it all already with their boys.

-The parents of Liverpool's Joe Gomez, Leicester City's Andy King and Michael Hector, who is joining Fulham from Chelsea in January, shared their experience of helping the boys through the highs and lows of their rise to the top level of the game.
+The parents of Liverpool's Joe Gomez, Leicester City's Andy King and Michael Hector, who joins Fulham from Chelsea in January 2020, shared their experience of helping the boys through the highs and lows of their rise to the top level of the game.

 "Our families are all different; our boys are all different, and there are different ways to arrive at the final aim, which is for the boys to be fulfilled in whatever they're doing," Angy King told the U16s' parents at Loughborough University.